Download the Windows Driver Kit (WDK)

 - In the environment created in step 2, type SetupVSEnv, and then press Enter.

 - Launch devenv.exe from the same environment, using the full file path.
-Example:
+For example:

 "C:\Program Files\Microsoft Visual Studio\2022\%Community|Professional|Enterprise%\Common7\IDE\devenv.exe"

-Note that the Visual Studio major version should match with the version in the EWDK.
+You can optionally use the Visual Studio interface with the build tools provided in the EWDK.
+To do this, ensure that the Visual Studio major version matches the version of the Visual Studio Build Tools in the EWDK.
 For example, Visual Studio 2022 works with the EWDK that contain VS17.X build tools.
 For a list of Visual Studio 2022 version numbers, see Visual Studio 2022 Releases.

 Driver samples for Windows